h0rs3fa11/outbreak_detection/README.md

 ## References

 <a id=1>[1]</a>
-M. De Domenico, A. Lima, P. Mougel and M. Musolesi.
+M. De Domenico, A. Lima, P. Mougel, and M. Musolesi.
+2013.
 The Anatomy of a Scientific Rumor.
-(Nature Open Access) Scientific Reports 3, 2980 (2013).
+Scientific Reports 3 (2013), 2980.

 <a id=2>[2]</a>
-M. De Domenico, A. Lima, P. Mougel and M. Musolesi.
-The Anatomy of a Scientific Rumor.
-(Nature Open Access) Scientific Reports 3, 2980 (2013).
+J. Leskovec, A. Krause, C. Guestrin, C. Faloutsos, J. VanBriesen, and N. S. Glance.
+2007.
+Cost-effective outbreak detection in networks.
+In Proceedings of the 13th ACM SIGKDD Conference on Knowledge Discovery and Data Mining.
+420–429.